Support Page Content

 Approved Evaluators - all evaluators on this list do not require any additional documentation other than the official department form.

-If the evaluator is not included on our list of recommended and approved evaluators or employed by the University, they must provide an additional written statement printed on company, agency or institutional letterhead briefly describing their qualifications as well as all skills were tested and an overall assessment.
-The evaluator’s contact information must be accurate and up-to-date in the event that the University Registrar chooses to contact them for verification or clarification – this responsibility lies solely with the student.
-The evaluator must not be related to the test taker and it is reccomended that they have some experience in the teaching field and be in good standing with their community.
+If the evaluator is not included on our list of recommended and approved evaluators or employed by the University, they must provide an additional written statement printed on a company, agency, or institutional letterhead briefly describing their qualifications as well as all skills tested and an overall assessment.
+The evaluator’s contact information must be accurate and up-to-date in the event that the University Registrar chooses to contact them for verification or clarification.
+This responsibility lies solely with the student.
+The evaluator must not be related to the test taker; it is recommended that they have some experience in the teaching field and be in good standing with their community.

 If you have declared any of the following majors, then you are EXEMPT from the Foreign Language Graduation Requirement: